asamy/ksm/README.md

 	Note: Those are the "main" controls, there are also other fields that can conditionally cause vm-exits.

-Since there is no bit that controls store or load to cr0 or cr4 in those "main" controls, the processor offers 4 fields that control access to those:
+Since there is no bits that controls cr0/cr4 stores/loads4 in those "main" controls, the processor offers 4 fields that control access to those:

 1. `CR0_READ_SHADOW` (If a bit is not set in this variable, then the guest kernel